FelixOnline/v2/content/articles/2012-5-18-tri-ing-for-imperial-at-bucs-championship.md

 subtitle: >
   Swim, bike, run, done
 date: "2012-05-18 17:03:46 +0100"

 # Attributes from Felix Online V1
 id: "2479"
 old_path: /sport/2479/tri-ing-for-imperial-at-bucs-championship
 aliases:
  - /sport/2479/tri-ing-for-imperial-at-bucs-championship
+imported: true
+comments:
+ - A decade or so ago I told my rtehar slow young boss that there were a lot of good baseball movies but very few football movies In the last few years that has changed But there are still differencesBaseball movies are almost always about presonal transformation Some are blatantly supernatural But they almost always focus on an individual player The baseball manager is a supporting actor The star typically plays an over the hill pitcher or hitterFootball movies are built around an charismatic coach The abovethetitle star is in management He transforms the losing squad into winnersThe charismatic football coach is one of the few managers still aceptable in a Hollywood script Ghetto school teacher scripts still get filmed but in few other genres are leaders condidered appropriate for praiseI caught Executibe Suite on Turner Classic Movies the other night This was 1951 major studio release about the death of a corporation CEO and the subsequent power struggle to fill his seat The drammatic climax

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true